Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 #### Testbed

-We've already visited this, the testbed is a yaml file which describes our physical environment and the devices we need to test.
-If you're not familiar with this please revisit exercise 1 step 1
+We've already visited this, the testbed is a YAML file which describes our physical environment and the devices we need to test.
+If you're not familiar with this please revisit exercise 1 step 1.

 #### Testcases

 You can have 1 of more of these Python files.
 These testscripts define the the three components of any test, the setup, excecution and cleanup of our tests.
 We'll go into a little deeper in the next sections.
+For now we're just going to have 1 file and define 2 testcases

 #### Job file